BBB - A+ Rating

 Where did the English Thatcher family come from?
 What is the English Thatcher family crest and coat of arms?
-When did the Thatcher family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Thatcher family history?The name Thatcher is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 The name was taken on by someone who worked as a person who worked as the thatcher.
 This surname was a derivative of the Old English word paeccan which literally meant to cover.
 The meaning later changed and referred to the task of thatching roofs.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Thatcher include Thatcher, Thacker, Thaxter and others.